coderefinery/git-intro/content/commits.md

 :::::{tabs}
 ::::{group-tab} GitHub
-Like above, one can compare commits on GitHub by adjusting the following URL:
+Following the `/compare`-trick above, one can compare commits on GitHub by adjusting the following URL:
 `https://github.com/USER/recipe-book/compare/VERSION1..VERSION2`

 Replace `USER` with your username and `VERSION1` and `VERSION2` with a commit hash or branch name.